mayank30/mayank30/README.md

 ### Hi there <a href="http://www.restapi.store"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-I’m Mayank, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I’m Mayank, a senior UI Architect having 10+ years of experience in Information Technology, I myself a creative coder who specializes in front-end development, also good at writing API's in Node JS using express JS.
+I am more specialzied in UI development, my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
 [Check out my Resume.](https://2.flexiple.com/freelancer/mayank-jhawar)